 - 1. Click on the message subject to view the message, or on the View full button. - 2.
 Read the message, then either: - Click the Minimise button to minimise the message banner.
-This will keep the message.
+This action keeps the message. - Click the Acknowledge button to confirm receipt and review of the message.
+The message disappears.